 Herbivores are also more likely to be found in the shallows, where they can find enough vegetation.
 This is because they get their nutrients from the plants they eat and the waters they live in.

-It’s important to note that herbivore fish are not restricted to eating plants; some will also eat small invertebrates like crustaceans and insects, such as Black bass do.
+It’s important to note that herbivore fish are not restricted to eating plants; some such as bass, will also eat small invertebrates like crustaceans and insects, such as Black bass do.
 The appetite of herbivore fish is often controlled by the availability of food in their environment, so they won’t always be hungry if there’s plenty around.

 Herbivores have a lower chance of being bitten by predatory species because they don’t move at high speeds or swim into deep water.
 A predator would need luck for both conditions to happen simultaneously!